puppetlabs/vmfloaty/README.md

-  floaty help [COMMAND]                                 # Describe available commands or one specific command floaty list [PATTERN]                                 # List all open VMs floaty modify <HOSTNAME>                              # Modify a VM floaty release <HOSTNAME>                             # Schedules a VM for deletion floaty status                                         # List status of all active VMs
+  floaty help [COMMAND]                                 # Describe available commands or one specific command floaty list [PATTERN]                                 # List all open VMs floaty modify <HOSTNAME>                              # Modify a VM floaty release [HOSTNAME,...]                         # Schedules a VM for deletion floaty status                                         # List status of all active VMs
 ```